isyraf345/Malaysian-Livestock-and-Crops-Production/README.md

 # Malaysian-Livestock-and-Crops-Production
-Using ARIMA model to predict the trend of each commodity and Power BI to make the graph
+Using ARIMA model to predict the trend of each commodity and Power BI to make the graphs